shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 ![Sensploration survey responses to the statements I feel I can experience pleasure through my body and I would like to try new ways to experience pleasure through my body](/assets/images/projects/sensploration-survey-results-2.png)

 **What some survey respondents shared about media and education**
->_"I feel like I have worked on new ways to experience pleasure but I feel like I lack a framework for it and especially to do it with partners."
+>"_I feel like I have worked on new ways to experience pleasure but I feel like I lack a framework for it and especially to do it with partners._"

 >"_I felt like this was true in the past i.e thinking I was abnormal for not orgasming during penetrative penis in Vagina Sex.
 However after learning about pleasure on my own terms this has changed my experience drastically._"